etrusci-org/hylandbook/README.md

 # HYLANDBOOK

 HYLANDBOOK watches your [Schedule I](https://scheduleonegame.com) save data files and logs progress to a local [SQLite](https://sqlite.org) database.
-It can also automatically create/update export files with the *current* and *history* data - nifty for showing live stats in [OBS Studio](https://obsproject.com), for example.
+It can also automatically create/update export files with the *current* and *history* data - nifty for showing live stats in [OBS Studio](https://obsproject.com) without programming knowledge, for example.
 All save data files are accessed read-only - nothing is ever modified.
+Note: Changes in your save data can only be detected after you save in-game.

 Currently the following values from your save data are logged:
 - save data directory name